SpiNNakerManchester/spif/README.md

 Acknowledgments
 ---------------

-The designs in this reposiory are being developed as part of a collaboration between the Advanced Processor Technologies group at The University of Manchester and the Neurocomputing Systems Lab at KTH Royal Institute of Technology, Stockholm.
+The designs in this reposiory were developed as part of a collaboration between the Advanced Processor Technologies group at The University of Manchester and the Neurocomputing Systems Lab at KTH Royal Institute of Technology, Stockholm.

-Ongoing development of the SpiNNaker Project is supported by the EU ICT Flagship Human Brain Project under Grant H2020-945539.
-LA Plana has been supported, in part, by the RAIN Hub, which is funded by the Industrial Strategy Challenge Fund, part of the government’s modern Industrial Strategy.
-The fund is delivered by UK Research and Innovation and managed by EPSRC under grant EP/R026084/1.
+The SpiNNaker Project was supported by the EU ICT Flagship Human Brain Project under Grant H2020-945539.
+LA Plana was supported, in part, by the RAIN Hub, which was funded by the Industrial Strategy Challenge Fund, part of the government’s modern Industrial Strategy.
+The fund was delivered by UK Research and Innovation and managed by EPSRC under grant EP/R026084/1.

 We gratefully acknowledge these institutions for their support.